Shaun R. Harper

 Cynthea Jacksoncyntheaj@rossier.usc.eduPhone: 213-740-0385

-Race in education, social, and organizational contexts; urban education; boys and men of color; college student success; and intercollegiate athletics
+Race in K-12, higher education, and corporate contexts; urban education; boys and men of color; college student success; and intercollegiate athletics

 USC Race & Equity Center